rubysash/screendocs/README.md

 - Invalid session names will prompt for correction
 - Each capture includes a timestamp for easy organization

+## Todo
+- Add timed capture so popup menus on other focus can be captured too.

 ## Requirements

 - Python 3.12.3